Windows Autopilot networking requirements

-Starting in Windows 10, version 1903, diagnostic data collection will be enabled by default.
+Diagnostic data collection is enabled by default.
 To disable Windows Analytics and related diagnostics capabilities, see Manage enterprise diagnostic data.

 If the device can't send diagnostic data, the Autopilot process still continues.
-However, services that depend on diagnostic data, such as Desktop Analytics, won't work.
+However, services that depend on diagnostic data, such as Desktop Analytics, doesn't work.

 Network Connection Status Indicator (NCSI)